Former Prosecutors, Trusted By CNN, Fox News & CBS For Criminal Defense Analysis

 The Weapon is not a Switchblade

 One of the major defenses if you are suspected of violating PC 21510 is that the knife lacks the characteristics of a switchblade.
 If it has a detent or offers resistance to opening it, it is not a switchblade though it may resemble one to most persons.
-If it has any kind of device or mechanism that offers resistance to opening it, then it fails to come under this code section and is legal to carry so long as it is not open and in a locked position.
+If it has any kind of device or mechanism that offers resistance to opening it, then it fails to come under this code section and is legal to carry so long as it is not open and in a locked position5.

 Lack of Knowledge of its Presence

-If you can show that you had no knowledge the switchblade was in your jacket or bag you were holding or in the car you were driving, then this element of the offense is lacking.
+If you can show that you had no knowledge the switchblade was in your jacket or bag you were holding or in the car you were driving, then this element of the offense is lacking6.
 Though the burden of proof is on the prosecution, you will have to offer some evidence that the jacket, coat, bag or car belonged to someone else and you were borrowing it, or that someone else had been in possession of it before you possessed it or were detained by law enforcement.

 If you knew you were carrying a knife, the DA does have to prove you knew it was a switchblade or fit the legal definition of one.